 - Add the oil to a large skillet and heat to medium low.

-- Add the chopped onion, carrots and garlic and saute about 10 minutes.
+- Add the chopped onion and carrots and saute about 10 minutes.
+Add the garlic and cook 2 more minutes.

 - Drain and return to the large pan.